 Now that labor shortage has become one of the biggest problems for a greenhouse grower, robots and clever machine vision technology are quickly winning terrain in pack houses.

-Cooperative Door build a new packing and distribution center in the Netherlands’ Westland region.
-The strategic move to have a centralized processing facility to service the needs of the DOOR co-operative (including brands Prominent, Green Diamonds, Purple Pride and Sweet Point) allows DC Honderdland to help facilitate the growth within the fresh produce market.
+Growers United build a new packing and distribution center in the Netherlands’ Westland region.
+The strategic move to have a centralized processing facility to service the needs of the Growers United co-operative (including brands Prominent, Green Diamonds, Purple Pride and Sweet Point) allows Growers United to help facilitate the growth within the fresh produce market.
 The new packing center will be equipped with a high level of Viscon automation and is operating since 2020.

-The new location alongside the A20 in The Netherlands’ Westland region will be equipped with the processing abilities to sort, weigh, package, label and palletise produce such as tomatoes of varying sorts, cucumbers, pointed peppers and eggplants.
+The new location alongside the A20 in The Netherlands’ Westland region is equipped with the processing abilities to sort, weigh, package, label and palletise produce such as tomatoes of varying sorts, cucumbers, pointed peppers and eggplants.

 Multiple processing and packing lines will be supplied which can process multiple order for multiple customers at once, making full use of the facilities capacity.
-Furthermore, the facility will be equipped with automated palletizing lines and industrial cleaning systems for crates.
-Such a high profile project will be complemented by the Viscon Logistics Control (VLC) software in order to track&trace and register all movements from supply of products through to the packing center.
+Furthermore, the facility is equipped with automated palletizing lines and industrial cleaning systems for crates.
+Such a high profile project are complemented by the Viscon Logistics Control (VLC) software in order to track&trace and register all movements from supply of products through to the packing center.

 Matrix storage system for 3000+ pallet positions

-Viscon is also developing an entirely automated 3000+ pallet position storage system, type ‘Matrix’ to buffer incoming produce.
+Viscon also developed an entirely automated 3000+ pallet position storage system, type ‘Matrix’ to buffer incoming produce.
 In order to coordinate this storage capacity, a combination of lifts, shuttles and wireless satellites allow for flexibility when considering the vast quantity of products that need to be processed per day.

 The ‘Matrix’ system spreads through several areas separated by walls, creating different climate control areas.
 Shuttles are able to move between these different zones order to provide flexibility during seasonal fluctuations and product call.